Next Start

 Tasks that were impossible years ago are now easy thanks to CNC machining.
 CNC machines are computer-controlled machines used in the manufacturing industry to achieve efficiency, accuracy and consistency.

 There are various types of CNC machines, including milling machines, lathes, routers, plasma cutters, electric discharge machines and laser cutters.
 CNC milling machines use computer controls to cut materials and can perform functions such as face milling, shoulder milling, tapping, drilling and turning.
 CNC lathes, on the other hand, cut workpieces as they rotate and offer precision and compactness compared with manual lathes.
-CNC routers are similar to handheld routers and can cut various materials in three dimensions, making them suitable for smaller projects and complex designs.
+CNC routers are similar to hand-held routers and can cut various materials in three dimensions, making them suitable for smaller projects and complex designs.

+If you're interested in learning how to operate this advanced equipment, check out the CNC Machining Technology program at Universal Technical Institute (UTI).
 Keep reading to learn all about the different types of CNC machines and their unique functions.

-What Is CNC?
+What Is a CNC Machine?

-6 Types of CNC Machines
+12 Types of CNC Machines

-1. CNC Milling Machine
+1. CNC milling machine

 One of the most common types of CNC machines, a CNC mill utilizes computer controls to cut various materials.
 Mills can translate specific programs of numbers and letters to move the spindle in several ways.